JorgeCastilloMateo/RecordTest/README.md

 *Environmental and Ecological Statistics*, **29**(3), 655--676.
 <doi:10.1007/s10651-022-00539-2>.

-Castillo-Mateo J, Cebrián AC, Asín J (2023).
+Castillo-Mateo J, Cebrián AC, Asín J (2023a).
 “RecordTest: An R Package to Analyze Non-Stationarity in the Extremes Based on Record-Breaking Events.”
 *Journal of Statistical Software*, **106**(5), 1--28.
 <doi:10.18637/jss.v106.i05>.

+Castillo-Mateo J, Cebrián AC, Asín J (2023b).
+“Statistical Analysis of Extreme and Record-Breaking Daily Maximum Temperatures in Peninsular Spain during 1960--2021.”
+*Atmospheric Research*, **293**, 106934.
+<doi:10.1016/j.atmosres.2023.106934>.

 Cebrián AC, Castillo-Mateo J, Asín J (2022).
 “Record Tests to Detect Non Stationarity in the Tails with an Application to Climate Change.”